 The United States spends more than all other industrialized countries on health care per person, not because we use more services or have better health outcomes, but because prices are higher.
-Consumers need greater oversight on health costs, consolidation, and collection practices to help stop sky-rocketing health care prices.
-For a health system to be sustainable, we must work to prevent higher prices, premiums, deductibles, and co pays for Californians.
+Consumers need greater oversight on health costs, consolidation, and collection practices to stop sky-rocketing health care prices.

 AB 1130 (Wood): Create an Office of Health Care Affordability.
 In order to address costs across the entire health care system, an Office of Health Care Affordability would be established to collect and analyze information and identify trends in health care prices.
 The Office will set enforceable cost targets for health care affordability while also aiming to improve quality and equity.
 The Office will provide data and tools to meet these goals, and ensure accountability if they don’t, including the ability to levy financial consequences.